autasi/tensorflow_examples/README.md

     * Data augmentation is fixed, namely using small random affine transformations (scale, rotation, and translation)

 ## Results
-### Networks
+### Notations and settings
 The list below contains the default settings for the networks.
 These are used by default in the network structures if not noted otherwise.
 * Convolution stride size is 1.
 * Pooling stride size is 2.
 * Kernel size for pooling is 2.
 * Activation is ReLU, except the last dense layer, where SoftMax is used.
 Moreover the *WD* term in the model name refers to the regularization applied on the weights, the regularization parameters is denoted by &lambda;.
+By default batch normalization (BN) is applied *after* the convolution and *before* the nonlinearities, and will be denoted by *Conv_BN*.
 The following lists summarize the networks evaluated.
 #### CN3D
 1. Conv(size=5x5, filt=32) + LRN + MaxPool(size=3x3) + Dropout(0.2)